Different Types of AI Agents That Power the Modern Systems

 While there are no specific statistics available, the increasing integration of AI in gaming and AR/VR apps shows a growing trend in using these modes.

-8. AI Agents Based on Industry-Specific Applications
+AI Agents Based on Industry-Specific Applications

 AI agents are used across industries to automate tasks, enhance efficiency, and make data-driven decisions.
-Below are the industry-specific AI agents along with use-cases.
+Below are the industry-specific AI agents along with use cases.

-a.
 Healthcare AI Agents

 These are AI agents that assist medical professionals in diagnosing diseases, providing treatment support, and accelerating medical research.